mellonmusk/mellonmusk/README.md

-Hi, my name is Holly Kim and I am majoring in computer science.
+Hi, my name is HoJeong Kim and I am majoring in computer science.
 <br/>

 # Skills